vlyot/home-inference-server/README.md

 # Home Inference Server

-I built this so I'd have my own free LLM inference on my desktop GPU instead of paying per-token for a hosted API (Groq, Mistral, and the like).
-The point is to have one place to plug the little side projects I build into — they get some LLM power without me spinning up a new Gemini project or API key for each one, worrying about keeping those keys out of client code, or juggling yet another cloud AI account and its billing.
-Any app I write later just points at this server; friends and family can use those apps too, signed in through Neon Auth, even when my PC is off.
+I built this so I'd stop paying per-token for hosted APIs (Groq, Mistral, and the like).
+Every small project I make now points at this one endpoint on my desktop — no new Gemini project or API key per app, no keys to keep out of client code, no extra cloud AI account to babysit.
+Friends and family can use those apps too, signed in through Neon Auth, whether or not my PC is on.

-It's an HTTP API on my desktop, backed by `llama.cpp`, that:
+Rather than just a `llama.cpp` wrapper, I built a serving layer around it: a request queue, a continuously-batched worker pool, and a scheduler that trades model quality for speed under live GPU pressure, plus a hosted relay that makes it reachable when the machine is off.
+Concretely:

-- **serves several requests at once** instead of one at a time
+- **Serves several requests at once** through a continuously-batched worker pool, not one at a time.
-- **shares the GPU with whatever else I'm doing** — it picks a smaller/faster model, or offloads part of the model to system RAM, when a game needs the VRAM, and drops back to full quality when the pressure lifts
+- **Shares the GPU with whatever else I'm doing.** Each request carries a priority and a quality floor; when VRAM gets tight the server drops to a smaller model or spills layers to system RAM, then climbs back to full quality on its own when the pressure lifts.
+It doesn't OOM.
-- **uses no VRAM at all when idle** — the model unloads a few seconds after the last request and reloads on the next one
+- **Uses zero VRAM when idle.** The model unloads seconds after the last request and reloads on the next — so it can run 24/7 alongside normal desktop use.
-- **still accepts requests when my PC is off** — they queue on a small hosted service and run when the machine comes back
+- **Survives the PC being off.** Requests queue on a small hosted relay and drain when the machine comes back; apps use the same API either way.

 ---